MicrosoftDocs/azure-dev-docs/articles/terraform/getting-started-windows.md

 - At this point, you know the service principal names and password.
 These values are needed to log into the subscription using your service principal.
 - The password can't be retrieved if lost.
 As such, you should store your password in a safe place.
 If you forget your password, you'll need to [reset the service principal credentials](https://docs.microsoft.com/powershell/azure/create-azure-service-principal-azureps#reset-credentials).

-#### Use an Azure service principal to log in

-To log into an Azure subscription using a service principal, call `Connect-AzAccount` and pass in an object of type [PsCredential](https://docs.microsoft.com/dotnet/api/system.management.automation.pscredential).
+**Use an Azure service principal to log in**: To log into an Azure subscription using a service principal, call `Connect-AzAccount` and pass in an object of type [PsCredential](https://docs.microsoft.com/dotnet/api/system.management.automation.pscredential).
 There are two options: interactive and script.

 - **Iteractive pattern**: You call [Get-Credential](https://docs.microsoft.com/powershell/module/microsoft.powershell.security/get-credential) and enter the credentials when asked for them.
 The call to `Get-Credential` returns a `PsCredential`object that you then pass to `Connect-AzAccount`.